 Technical Validation

-Results of the model were validated by re-aggregating spatial and temporal downscaled model outputs and comparing to the original aggregated inputs.
+Results of the model were validated by re-aggregating spatial and temporal downscaled model outputs and comparing them to the original aggregated inputs.
 Figure 4 shows how the disaggregated water withdrawal values in km3 equal back to the original values both spatially for GCAM regions and temporally for annual values across sectors and crops.
 Figure 5 shows the same validation for how the disaggregated water consumption values in km3 equal back to the original values both spatially for GCAM regions and temporally for annual values across sectors and crops.